jamiegau/cinema-catcher-app/README.md

 - Screen Player monitor overview page (All configured screens), status of current playout, time to credits/finish, time of next event/triggers, time of next scheduled session start.

 The catcher application is a set and forget tool.
 Typically if everything is going well, you don't even need to log into its interface.

+# Supported Cinema Equipment
+The following equipment are slated for integration into this toolset.

+- Cinema-player: Dolby and Qube is mostly complete.
+Barco is coming in 3 months or so, after we can get access to a Barco ICMP to test against (COVID crisis slowing things down a lot).
+GDC will not be suported as GDC have refused to allow the implementaion of their API.
+This is disappointing position by GDC as many small independants cinemas who could take advatage of this tool utilise GDC equipment.
+- Projectors: NEC and Barco are in the works.
+- Sound processors: JSD/QSC, Dolby are in the works.
+- IO-control: RLY-8 and JNior are in the wortks.

 # Reporting bugs and errors
 Please utilise the github page and its issue tracker to report issues you may find.